- Program overview

 Department: Construction & Manufacturing Engineering (UNED University).

-Software: ANSYS MAPDL (free license are included).
+Software: ANSYS Mechanical Workbench (free license is included).

 - Eligibility & requirements